stan-alam/mocha-parallel-tests/README.md

 ## Differences with `mocha`

- * `--bail` behaviour can differ due to parallel running of tests.
+ * `--bail` behavior can differ due to parallel running of tests.
 See [this issue](https://github.com/yandex/mocha-parallel-tests/issues/88) for more info.

 ## Tests
 `mocha-parallel-tests` is highly covered with tests itself.
 If you find something bad, feel free to [post an issue](https://github.com/yandex/mocha-parallel-tests/issues/new).